 Field-hunting tip

-Look in hydrothermal selenide deposits country — that is the host setting where crookesite typically forms.
+Look in hydrothermal selenide deposits country, the host setting where crookesite typically forms.
 If you start seeing eucairite, berzelianite, clausthalite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or compact grains habit, so train your eye for that shape before scanning the outcrop.